 The mother of the current Qatari emir is known for her “acute eye for fashion” and her “talent [for merging the conservative social mores of Qatar with the cutting edge designs for high fashion’s most esteemed brands] that is changing her country’s relationship with the luxury industry.”
 She is also said to be a guiding force behind Mayhoola’s fashion-centric investments.

 Mayhoola is not alone.
 Other luxury fashion investments made by Gulf region entities over the past several years include the 2011 acquisition of Gianfranco Ferre by Dubai retailer Paris Group.
 Others have come by way of Qatar Investment Authority through its subsidiary Qatar Holding, the owner of the Harrods and Printemps department stores.
 Qatar Investment Authority investments also include stakes in Tiffany and LVMH.

 Still yet, Bahrain-based Investcorp Bank BSC has formerly held stakes in Tiffany and Gucci, and currently has Dainese and Georg Jensen in its portfolio.
 In June, Investcorp purchased 55 percent of Italian luxury menswear maker Corneliani S.p.A.

-As for whether Mayhoola will ever truly rival the likes of the several multi-billion dollar conglomerates that are LVMH, Kering, and Richemont – which were founded in 1987, 1963, and 1988, respectively – it seems entirely likely.
+As for whether Mayhoola will ever truly rival the likes of the several multi-billion dollar conglomerates that are LVMH, Kering, and Richemont – which were founded in 1987, 1963, and 1988, respectively – it seems entirely likely; much more likely than Tapestry or Michael Kors.
 The group’s acquisition spree is just the beginning of a sustained effort that is expected to only intensify in coming years, particularly given that Gulf firms have identified fashion and luxury as a key arena for investment opportunity.